-The market for beautifully crafted supercars is hardly undersubscribed, but for the last seven years one vehicle has attracted celebrity petrol heads like no other.
+The market for beautifully crafted supercars is hardly undersubscribed, but for the last seven years Bugatti has attracted big names like no other.
 Reading like a who’s who of sports, fashion and music, the list of Bugatti Veyron owners really is awe-inspiring.

 Acclaimed by British motor magazine show Top Gear as the car of the decade, the Bugatti Veyron – built by Volkswagen – has set pulses racing ever since production was announced in 2005.